unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/18-calculation.md

 The calculation tab presents a unified interface that groups the conditions, field formulas, intervals and grids.

-It allow you to fix the different steps and items to implement your custom logic.
+It allow you to pick the different steps and items to implement your custom logic.

 <img srcset="/dynamicproduct/images/calculation.png 2x">